Integrated hare control

 Hares have been pests in Australia since they were released near Westernport Bay in 1862.
 They are a significant agricultural pest when their numbers reach high densities.

 Hares often cause browsing damage to tree plantings and vineyards.

 Be aware native wildlife may share the same habitat as hares.
 Ensure your hare control program that doesn't adversely affect native wildlife.

 If you are planning to use dogs for pest animal control, be mindful that there are specific requirements for the use of dogs for hunting.
 Under Section 28 of the Domestic Animals Act 1994, a person must not set or urge a dog to attack, bite, rush at or chase any animal except when hunting in accordance with the Prevention of Cruelty to Animals Act 1986 (POCTA).

 Planning can maximise the effectiveness of hare control while minimising damage to other animals.
 Consider hare density, distribution and the habitat in which the hares are living as this will determine what actions are appropriate.
 The following steps will help in planning.

 Coordinate control work with your neighbours.
-The best results are achieved where neighbours conduct simultaneous hare control across a landscape/district rather than just on individual properties.
+The best results are achieved where neighbours conduct simultaneous hare control across a landscape or district rather than just on individual properties.
 Work on your property can be undermined by the inactivity of your neighbours.
 Talk to your neighbours and local Landcare group and work out a plan for coordinated action.

-No single technique will provide effective long-term control.
-Programs should be planned in advance and wherever possible be integrated to include a variety of techniques such as harbour removal, shooting and fencing combined.
+It's rare that any single technique will provide effective long-term control.
+Programs should be planned in advance and wherever possible include a variety of techniques such as harbour removal, shooting and fencing.